lopezpdvn/aspnet5co/pages/dnx-dnvm-dnu.md

 - The full .NET framework, only supported on Windows, with source code available but not open-source-style contributions.

-- .NET Core, which currenlty is in development but rapidly evolving.
+- .NET Core, which currently is in development but rapidly evolving.
 Eventually will be cross-platform but current support for Linux and Mac OS X is very early.